neumaneuma/Blog/DecodingTheConfusingWorldOfEncodings/encodingPart2.md

 | `padding` | `=` |
 | `padding` | `=` |

-One last thing to be aware of is that `file4.txt`, `/zIzCg==`, will be stored as UTF-8 (which will be the exact same as ASCII in this instance since the Base64 is a subset of the ASCII alphabet).
+One last thing to be aware of is that `file4.txt`, the contents which are `/zIzCg==`, will be stored as UTF-8 (which will be the exact same as ASCII in this instance since the Base64 is a subset of the ASCII alphabet).
 Remember that Base64 isn't a character encoding!
 It's a binary-to-text encoding.
 Character encodings are the ones that are stored on disk.

 ```bash
 $ xxd -b file4.txt